Oil industry's nightmare is dream come true for European drivers

 But the news is excellent for Europe’s drivers.

-The car fleet on the continent shifted from gasoline to diesel engines over the last two decades as governments favored diesel’s lower carbon dioxide emissions and high efficiency compared with gasoline.
+The car fleet on the continent shifted from gasoline to diesel engines over the last two decades as governments favoured diesel’s lower carbon dioxide emissions and high efficiency compared with gasoline.

 By 2014, diesel cars made up more than half of passenger fleet sales in Europe; its cars and trucks now consume around 3.8 million barrels per day, according to FGE, making it the largest automotive diesel market in the world.